an288705/nba_salary_predictor/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-* You have installed the latest version of the python modules requests, time, csv, xgboost, json, and jupyter notebook modules
+* You have installed the latest version of the python modules requests, time, csv, xgboost, json, and jupyter notebook with its modules

 ## Installing nba_salary_predictor